Skip to main content

 Eiger's prepetition capital structure was anchored by an Innovatus term loan facility.
 In June 2022 the company entered into a term loan agreement of up to $75 million, including a $40 million initial draw and additional tranches tied to regulatory and clinical milestones.
 The facility carried a floating rate and was secured by a first priority interest in substantially all assets, including intellectual property.
 The same transaction included a $5 million common stock purchase, a structure that underscored Innovatus' role as both lender and strategic financier during Eiger's late stage development push.

 Interest and amortization profile.
-The facility was back loaded, with a 60 month interest-only period and a total term of 63 months, and the agreement permitted a portion of interest to be paid in kind in the early years.
-The first day declaration reported an effective rate of 13.84 percent as of December 31, 2023, reflecting a floating rate structure tied to the greater of prime or a base rate plus margin.
-This profile reduced near term cash drain but increased reliance on collateral value, which becomes critical when clinical setbacks reduce the expected cash flows from the portfolio.
+The facility had a 60-month interest-only period and a total term of 63 months, and the agreement permitted a portion of interest to be paid in kind in the early years.
+The First Day Declaration reported an effective rate of 13.84 percent for the year ending December 2023.

 By the petition date, the debtors reported approximately $41.685 million outstanding under the Innovatus facility.
-That position effectively dictated the restructuring path, since the secured lender's liens covered the assets that would be sold.
-The secured debt, combined with limited unrestricted cash, meant the chapter 11 process required structured cash collateral relief to fund operations and meet the costs of a rapid sale process.
+The lender's liens covered the assets that would be sold, and the chapter 11 cases required cash collateral relief to fund operations and the sale process.

 TermDetail